 - not touching spilled blood

 The utilization of vaccines is a second key to preventing hepatitis.
 Vaccinations are available to prevent the development of hepatitis A and B. Experts are currently developing vaccines against hepatitis C. A vaccination for hepatitis E exists in China, but it isn’t available in the United States.

 - chronic liver disease

 - bleeding disorders

 - increased blood pressure in portal veins that enter the liver

-- hepatic encephalopathy (fatigue, memory loss, diminished mental abilities due to build up of toxins that affect the brain, especially ammonia)
+- hepatic encephalopathy, which can involve fatigue, memory loss, and diminished mental abilities due to the build up of toxins that affect the brain (especially ammonia)